 * Euro approaches last week's 4-month low vs dollar

-The euro fell 0.1 percent to $1.3535, nearing a four-month low of $1.3503 set last Thursday soon after the ECB cut interest rates to record lows.
-It was also down 0.1 percent against the British pound at 80.75 pence, close to an 18-month low of 80.64 pence struck on Tuesday.
+The euro fell 0.2 percent to $1.3525, nearing a four-month low of $1.3503 set last Thursday shortly after the ECB cut interest rates to record lows and took its deposit rate into negative territory for the first time.

 "The only theme is a widening in U.S.-European yield differentials," said Daisuke Karakama, chief market economist for Mizuho Bank in Tokyo, referring to the driver of the euro's declines versus the greenback over the past couple of days.

-A strong U.S. jobs report on Friday, and hawkish comments from St. Louis Federal Reserve Bank President James Bullard on Monday have given a lift to U.S. yields this week and helped buoy the greenback against the euro.
+A strong U.S. jobs report on Friday, and hawkish comments from St. Louis Federal Reserve Bank President James Bullard on Monday has given a lift to U.S. bond yields this week and has helped buoy the greenback against the euro.

-A focal point for the yen is the Bank of Japan's two-day policy meeting on June 12-13.
-It is likely to keep monetary policy steady at its decision due on Friday and may slightly revise up its assessment on overseas growth.
-(Editing by Nigel Stephenson)
+A focal point for the yen this week is the Bank of Japan's two-day policy meeting on June 12-13.